PremBharwani/6-weeks-6-languages/200243_AyushGautam/Assignment 2/ReadMe.md

 USING @code_warntype we can check type-stability of our functions.

+Also using @time we see that timw taken by Solve2(V1,V2) is lesser.
 Given below are the outputs returned by it.
 ============================================================================
 OUTPUT IN TERMINAL::

 f (generic function with 1 method)